goat-community/goat-docs/docs/indicators/heatmaps/population.md

 The **Population Density Heatmap** serves as an overview on the population densities, representing the demand side of the accessibility analysis.
 The higher the population density in an area, the higher also the **demand for amenities and services**.

 The heatmap is visualized on a hexagonal grid.
 Per grid cell, the population numbers are shown by the use of different shades of red.
 The darker the colour, the higher the population density.
+It is thus suitable for directly **comparing different locations** within a chosen geographical scope.

 ![Population Density Heatmap in GOAT](/img/docs/indicators/heatmaps/population_density/population_density_en.webp "Population Density Heatmap in GOAT")